-Publication Cost: \$545.80 Tax Amount: \$0.00 Payment Cost: \$545.80

-Order No: 11166980
+Publication Cost: \$545.80 Tax Amount: \$0.00 Payment Cost: \$545.80 Order No: 11166980

-1329949 Customer No: PO #: CHOICES SERVICES
+Customer No: 1329949 PO #: CHOICES SERVICES

-Notice of Change to the TennCare III Program Coverage of CHOICES Services The Commissioner of the Tennessee Department of Finance & Administration is providing official notification of a planned change to the Tennessee Department of Finance & Administration is providing official notification of a planned change to the Tenne program This change entails enhancements to the Tenne program This change entails enhancements to the Tennessee in the provided provided in the provided provided in the provided provided in the provided public input on this planned change within in order to solicit public input on this planned change within the TennCare demonstration, CHOICES provides an orray of home- and community-based services (HCBS) to seniors and adults with physical disabilities Effective July 1, 2025, TennCare will cover the following benefits for individuals enrolled in CHOICES Group 2 and CHOICES Group 3:
+Notice of Change to the TennCare III Program Coverage of CHOICES Services The Commissioner of the Tennessee Department of Finance & Administration is providing official notification of a planned change to the Tennessee Department of Finance & Administration is providing official notification of a planned change to the Tenne program.
+This change entails enhancements to the Tenne program.
+This change entails enhancements to the tennessee subulsishing this notice pursuant to 42 CFR § 431.406 and the lerms and conditional on this planned change within in order to solicit public imput on this planned change.
+Within the TennCare demonstration, CHOICES provides an orray of home- and community-based services (HCBS) to seniors and adults with physical disabilities.
+Effective July 1, 2025, TennCare will cover the following benefits for individuals enrolled in CHOICES Group 2 and CHOICES Group 3:

-• Employment Services and Supports, and
+• Employment Services and Supports, and • Enabling Technology.

-• Enabling Technology

 These benefits will be added to the array of HCBS available under CHOICES.

-Employment Services and Supports consists of services designed to support individuals with disabilities in obtaining, maintaining, and/or advancing in a job ar self-employment, benefits counseling, discovery, situational observation and assessment, job development or start-up plan, job development or self-employment plan services.
+Employment Services and Supports consists of services designed to support individuals with disabilities in obtaining, maintaining, and/or advancing in a job ar self-employment, including individual employment support, exploration, benefits counseling, discovery, situational observation and assessment, job development or start-up plan, job development or self-employment for the plan, indevelopment planservices.